CapsAdmin/NattLua/README.md

 This code will log an error about potentially calling a nil value.
 It would then duplicate the scope and remove nil from the set in the new scope.

 # Current status and goals

+This is currently an educational project, but my end goal is to develop a capable language to use for my other projects (such as [goluwa](https://github.com/CapsAdmin/goluwa)).

 At the moment I focus strongly on type inferrence and adding tests while trying to keep the code maintainable.

 The parsing part of the project is mostly done except I have some ideas to make it cleaner and more extendable.